OpenIPC/aviateur/README.md

 ### How to run on macOS

-1. Build yourself.
+1. Build it from source yourself.
+Currently, I cannot find a way to distribute it on macOS.
 2. **Important**: Run the app from terminal to ensure proper environment variable handling:
    ```bash
    open ./build/bin/aviateur.app
    ```

-Currently, I cannot find a way to distribute it on macOS.
-So, you have to build it yourself.

 ### Common run issues